I started thinking seriously about this subject a few days ago.

 What happened you might ask?

-However, I must admit that the results were great.
-We are a bit of a hairy family and the waxing definitely made a difference.
+I must admit that the results were great.
+We are a bit of a hairy family and his waxing session definitely made a difference.

 He said it was really painful.
 The pain made him sweat a lot while strips of wax were pulled continuously.